mysociety/alaveteli/doc/INSTALL.md

     cd alaveteli

 This will get the current release.
-If you are a developer and want to add new features, you might want to swap to the development branch:
+If you are a developer and want to add or try new features, you might want to swap to the development
+branch:

     git checkout develop